JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that moves a file from /tmp/ to a subdirectory in /tmp/ Executable script that deletes a file in /tmp/ subdirectory Executable script that deletes a subdirectory in /tmp/
+Executable script that moves a file from /tmp/ to a subdirectory in /tmp/ Executable script that deletes a file in /tmp/ subdirectory Executable script that deletes a subdirectory in /tmp/ Executable script that changes working directory to the a one